-Following our debate https://missionvictoryindia.com/should-cos-be-leading-from-the-front/ published following the unfortunate deaths of five 21 Rashtriya Rifles (21 RR) personnel, including the Commanding officer (CO) Col Ashutosh Sharma, in a joint operation with the Jammu and Kashmir Police (JKP) on 2 May, 2020, more respondents; COs who have served in Counter Insurgency environs have sent in their responses, prompting a second part to an already all encompassing debate.
+Following our debate 'Should COs be leading from the Front?
+(Part-1)' published following the unfortunate deaths of five 21 Rashtriya Rifles (21 RR) personnel, including the Commanding officer (CO) Col Ashutosh Sharma, in a joint operation with the Jammu and Kashmir Police (JKP) on 2 May, 2020, more respondents; COs who have served in Counter Insurgency environs have sent in their responses, prompting a second part to an already all encompassing debate.
 Responses are as follows:

 Firstly, let me start my response with offering my heartfelt condolences to the family of the martyred officer and jawans of 21 RR who laid down their lives in Handwara ops.

 Secondly, operations in CI grid especially in J&K are always going to be small team operations led by young officers and JCOs.
 There have been cases especially in the north east where large operations have been undertaken with coordination at the appropriate level.
 Since the last few years we have lost COs in small team operations where senior officers have led from the front .
 That brings in the question “whether COs should lead from the front”.

 Thirdly, it takes about two decades to train COs and he is at threshold to hold senior assignments in future.
 Being an instructor in AWC , Mhow, I remember officers doing SC courses asking me for “ Gurumantra for successful Command”.
 It gives me an impression that the present generation of officers have evolved their own mantra which I am trying to decipher.

 Command of the Bn or RR bn in CI grid /LOC is considered a stepping stone for successful command.
 That involves gallantry award, nomination to HC and equivalent courses and lastly next rank be it Brig or Maj Gen .